-Scotty McCreery is only 25 years old and he's already had a pretty incredible music career.
+It's pretty impressive what Scotty McCreery has already achieved in his country music career and he isn't even 30 yet.
 The North Carolina native first realized he loved music when he received a book about Elvis from his grandmother.
-Inspired by the legendary Presley, McCreery starting playing the guitar when he was ten years old and his dedication paid off.
+Inspired by the legendary Presley, McCreery started playing the guitar when he was ten years old and his dedication paid off, eventually landing him in Nashville as an official singer-songwriter.

-The singer went on to win the tenth season of American Idol when he was only 16 years old and pretty much hasn't stopped going since.
-His debut album Clear As Day went platinum and scored him the Best New Artist award at the American Music Awards.
-He followed that success with his own Christmas album, Christmas With Scotty McCreery, his 2013 album See You Tonight and 2018's Seasons Change.
+The country artist went on to win the tenth season of American Idol when he was only 16 years old and pretty much hasn't stopped going since.
+His debut album Clear As Day went platinum and scored him the Best New Artist award at the ACM Awards.
+He followed that success with his own Christmas album, Christmas With Scotty McCreery, his 2013 album See You Tonight, 2018's Seasons Change, and 2021's Same Truck.

-From a country-rock ode to southern belles to a ballad that reflects on life's fleeting moments, we've rounded up the eight best Scotty McCreery songs to date.
+From a country-rock ode to southern belles to a ballad that reflects on life's fleeting moments, we've rounded up the fifteen best Scotty McCreery songs to date.
+We've got songs from his latest new album as well as older country radio hits that really show off McCreery's finest from throughout his career.

 8. "Southern Belle"